ExoCode33/Verification-Bot/README.md

 DISCORD_TOKEN=your_bot_token
 DATABASE_URL=${{Postgres.DATABASE_URL}}
 VERIFIED_ROLE_IDS=1234567890123456789,9876543210987654321,1111222233334444555
+UNVERIFIED_ROLE_ID=9999888877776666555
 NODE_ENV=production
 ```

+**Note**:
+- `VERIFIED_ROLE_IDS` accepts multiple Discord role IDs separated by commas
+- `UNVERIFIED_ROLE_ID` is the single role given to all new members until they verify
-**Note**: `VERIFIED_ROLE_IDS` accepts multiple Discord role IDs separated by commas.
-All specified roles will be assigned upon verification and removed after 30 days of inactivity.
+- All verified roles are assigned upon verification and removed after 30 days of inactivity
+- Unverified role is automatically managed (added to new members, removed when verified, restored when verification expires)

 ## Bot Permissions Required